makrai/notes/marzi20-inflection-synt-interface-blevins-book.md

 for the language learner.

-Two interacting but logically distinct issues lie at the core of any linguistic or psycholinguistic account of inflection: Inflection at the morphology-syntax interface 231
+Two interacting but logically distinct issues lie at the core of any linguistic or psycholinguistic account of inflection:

 A. the issue of what syntactic contexts require morphosyntactic and/or mor- pho-semantic word marking and for what lexical/grammatical units;